 It uses LibreSSL which is a better alternative to OpenSSL.

-TrueOS Pico is a new initiative to connect ARM device (Raspberry Pi) thin client to single TrueOS system.
+TrueOS Pico is a new initiative to connect ARM device (Raspberry Pi) thin client to a single TrueOS system.

-TrueOS comes with powerful system management API called System Adm.
+TrueOS comes with a powerful system management API called System Adm.
 This API enables administrators to manage TrueOS systems remotely from a system.

 AppCafe is easy to use GUI based application manager that allows user to manage FreeBSD packages.
-It comes with a search feature that allows user to search a particular application.
+It comes with a search feature that allows the user to search for a particular application.
 It has the ability to group applications into categories.

 The Task Manager provides nice graphical view of running processes and usage of system resources.